 kids Student is preferred in most cases.
 Parents have children.
 Schools have students.
-Always use children or students unless the use of kids as an informal synonym for children is appropriate in the context: Clayton Community Alliance for Healthy Kids kindergarten, K-12 kindergartener Not kindergartner.
+Always use children or students unless the use of kids as an informal synonym for children is appropriate in the context: Clayton Community Alliance for Healthy Kids kindergarten, K-12 kindergartener Kindergarten student is preferred.